 Our final judgment is that Le Creuset reigns supreme with it’s pale interior one can see the food browning.
 It’s tight fitting lid holds the steam in.
 It’s handles are easy and its shape allows for even distribution in cooking.
 Don’t forget it’s easy to clean up.
 Our old favorite the winner….
 Le Creuset.

 Both brands can be found at Williams-Sonoma, Sur la Table, Macys, Bloomingdales.
 After watching cooking demonstration at Macys I was given 10% Shoppers Pass so I purchased Le Creuset set right away.
 Then I went online and found out about Macys Friends and Family event 2 days later.
-I used Macys Promo Codes and was able to apply 25% off for my next set.
 The best thing that I was able to make price adjustment on the previous sets after they went on sale.
 Thank you, Macys for helping me becoming a Domestic Goddess!